 “Although there is no empirical data on the subject, judges have provided anecdotal evidence concerning juries punishing plaintiffs in response to over-the-top advertising.”

-The changes, approved by the Law Society of Upper Canada (LSUC) in February, aim to address concerns that misleading advertising is fuelling referral fees that aren’t transparent or beneficial to clients and have risen to as high as 30 per cent of net legal fees.
+The changes, approved by the Law Society of Ontario (LSUC) in February, aim to address concerns that misleading advertising is fuelling referral fees that aren’t transparent or beneficial to clients and have risen to as high as 30 per cent of net legal fees.

 Benchers approved the principle of capping fees that can be paid when clients are referred from one lawyer or paralegal to another, on the recommendation of the advertising and fee arrangements issues working group.